tatacsd/teamsapp/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-This app was created as a learning exercise and is not intended for production use.
+This app was created as a learning exercise.
 Special thanks to [RocketSeat](https://rocketseat.com.br/) for providing the [Ignite](https://rocketseat.com.br/ignite) course and Rodrigo Gonçalves the instructor of this course.